dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/switch-based.rst

     racadm set iDRAC.IPMILan.Enable 1
     racadm get iDRAC.IPMILan

-* BMC credentials should be the same across all servers and provided as input to Omnia.
+* BMC credentials must be the same across all servers and provided as input to Omnia.

-* Target servers should be configured to boot in PXE mode with appropriate NIC as the first boot device.
+* Target servers must be configured to boot in PXE mode with appropriate NIC as the first boot device.

 * Set the IP address of the control plane with a /16 subnet mask.
-The control plane NIC connected to remote servers (through the switch) should be configured with two IPs (BMC IP and admin IP) in a shared LOM or hybrid set up.
-In the case dedicated network topology, a single IP (admin IP) is required.
+The control plane NIC connected to remote servers (through the switch) should be configured with two IPs (BMC IP and admin IP) in a shared LOM or hybrid setup.
+In the case of a dedicated network topology, a single IP (admin IP) is required.
 .. image:: ../../../images/ControlPlaneNic.png

 .. caution::
     * Do not use daisy chain ports or the port used to connect to the control plane in ``switch_based_details`` in ``input/provision_config.yml``.
 This can cause IP conflicts on servers attached to potential target ports.
-    * Omnia does not validate SNMP switch credentials, if the provision tool is run with incorrect credentials, use the clean-up script and re-run the provision tool with the correct credentials.
+    * Omnia does not validate SNMP switch credentials.
+If the provision tool is run with incorrect credentials, use the `clean-up <../../CleanUpScript.html>`_ script and re-run the provision tool with the correct credentials.
     * If you are re-provisioning your cluster (that is, re-running the ``provision.yml`` playbook) after a `clean-up <../../CleanUpScript.html>`_, ensure to use a different ``admin_nic_subnet`` in ``input/provision_config.yml`` to avoid a conflict with newly assigned servers.
 Alternatively, disable any OS available in the ``Boot Option Enable/Disable`` section of your BIOS settings (``BIOS Settings`` > ``Boot Settings`` > ``UEFI Boot Settings``) on all target nodes.
     * ``admin_nic_subnet``, ``ib_nic_subnet`` and ``bmc_nic_subnet`` should have the same subnet mask (Omnia only supports /16 subnet masks currently).

 .. note::
     * The IP range *x.y.246.1* - *x.y.255.253* (where x and y are provided by the first two octets of ``bmc_nic_subnet``) are reserved by Omnia.
     * If any of the target nodes have a pre-provisioned IP, do not use a ``bmc_subnet`` and/or ``ip_start_range``/``ip_end_range`` that encapsulates the pre-provisioned IP.
-        - For example, if there are target nodes hosted at 10.3.0.11 and 10.3.0.12, ``bmc_subnet`` = 10.3.0.0 with ``ip_start_range`` = 10.3.0.1/ ``ip_end_range`` = 10.3.0.255 will cause a conflict with newly assigned servers however, ``bmc_subnet`` = 10.3.0.0 with ``ip_start_range`` = 10.3.0.100/ ``ip_end_range`` = 10.3.0.150 would be accepted.
-Alternatively, a different subnet would be acceptable,ie ``bmc_subnet`` = 10.13.0.0.
+        - For example, if there are target nodes hosted at 10.3.0.11 and 10.3.0.12, ``bmc_subnet`` = 10.3.0.0 with ``ip_start_range`` = 10.3.0.1/ ``ip_end_range`` = 10.3.0.255 will cause a conflict with newly assigned servers.
+However, ``bmc_subnet`` = 10.3.0.0 with ``ip_start_range`` = 10.3.0.100/ ``ip_end_range`` = 10.3.0.150 would be accepted.
+Alternatively, a different subnet would be acceptable, that is, ``bmc_subnet`` = 10.13.0.0.

 The following parameters need to be populated in ``input/provision_config.yml`` to discover target nodes using a mapping file.